Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Treatment at Ezer Psychotherapy:

-• Integrating CBT strategies for depression alongside eating disorder treatment.
+• Integrating CBT strategies for depression alongside eating disorder treatment

-3. Obsessive-Compulsive Disorder (OCD)
+3. Obsessive-Compulsive Disorder

 Treatment at Ezer Psychotherapy:

-4. Post-Traumatic Stress Disorder (PTSD)
+4. Post-Traumatic Stress Disorder

 Treatment at Ezer Psychotherapy:

-• Skills for emotion regulation and distress tolerance.
+• Emotion regulation and distress tolerance skills

-• Faith-integrated therapy options for clients seeking spiritual support.
+• Faith-integrated therapy options for clients seeking spiritual support

 5. ADHD